adamflorin/loom/README.md

 *Motifs* describe low-level musical/stylistic patterns.
 The MIDI data output by a motif is called a *gesture*.

-*Behaviors* govern high-level player decisions, including selectong which motifs to use.
+*Behaviors* govern high-level player decisions, including selecting which motifs to use.

 All players are affected by the *environment*, which goes in the master track.